goalifyplus/docs/administrator-guides/authentication/ldap/README.md

 ### No users are created even everyything looks good

-Every rocket.chat-user has to have an email.
+Every goalify.chat-user has to have an email.
 So either the LDAP users have an email or you have to set a default domain using the field "default domain".

 ## References